-My goal in attending the color analysis training was not to learn how to be a color analyst.
+My goal in attending the color analysis training was not to learn how to be an analyst.
 I wanted to learn more to be able to give sage advice to my readers and my clients.
 In my latest styling tips, I’ve already started to describe outfits in terms of “cool” and “warm” palettes.
 I hope you find this information helpful.

 Do You Need a Color Analysis?

-I don’t think color analysis is a do-it-yourself activity.
+I don’t think analysis is a do-it-yourself activity.
 For assistance, I recommend that you see a Certified Image Consultant.
 To find a qualified professional in your area, consult the website of the Association of Image Consultants International.